dknific/item-wheel-webgl/README.md

 ![A gif showing an example use of the wheel](https://i.imgur.com/NVdLjav.gif)

 ## Dependencies
-You can run this WebGL project by using the following requirements and dependencies:
+You can run this WebGL project locally with the following requirements and dependencies:

 - <a href="https://caniuse.com/?search=webgl" target="_blank">A WebGL-capable browser</a> (*most modern ones can, even mobile*)
 - <a href="https://threejs.org/" target="_blank">Three.js</a>